Frequently Asked Questions

 Spectral Power Distribution of the MediaLight Mk2 Series

 You've gotta have standards.

 Much of what we do isn't very hard or exciting, we're just very methodical about it, and this helps us to develop accurate products.
 When potential suppliers sent us subpar components, they didn't make the cut.
-After literally hundreds of LEDs, we found suppliers who could deliver what we needed.
-We developed best practices to avoid contamination and ensure that the premium LEDs we were buying remained true to their colour temperature even after they were mounted and assembled.
+After literally hundreds of LEDs, we found suppliers who could build what we needed.
+We developed best practices to avoid contamination and ensure that the premium LEDs we were buying remained true to their color temperature even after they were mounted and assembled.